Village of Winnetka

 Stormwater Best Management Practices Guide for Residents

-NEW: EFC GREEN AWARDS - The Village of Winnetka’s Environmental and Forestry Commission invites residents to participate in the second-annual Green Awards Program.
+The Village of Winnetka’s Environmental and Forestry Commission invites residents to participate in the second-annual Green Awards Program.
 The purpose of the program is to recognize properties and households within Winnetka that demonstrate exceptional commitment to sustainable and environmentally-friendly practices.
 The Commission encourages residents to nominate their house or property for any project that has been completed within the past five years.
-The award categories include: Green Building, Recycling/Waste Reduction, Land, Air, Water/Stormwater, Energy, and Innovation/Other.
+The award categories include: Climate, Economic Development, Energy, Land, Leadership, Mobility, Municipal Operations, Sustainable Communities, Water/Stormwater and Innovation/Other.

 Green Award Application